Follower Nodes

 - The primary admin console opens normally

-Public site URLis set- You have decided the namespace to assign to this follower
+Public site URLis set- You have decided the follower name and transport mode

-The namespace does not need to be complex.
-For a first test, split by environment, region, or tenant, for example:
+The name does not need to be complex.
+For a first test, name it by environment, region, or tenant, for example:

 home-storagehangzhou-atenant-a